-In 2012, the Board established a number of measurable objectives to promote and encourage increased diversity and in particular, to improve the representation of females within the workforce.
-The measurable objectives are assessed annually and are reported in the Corporate Governance Statement which is available on the Group's website.
+The measurable objectives to increase gender diversity are assessed annually and are reported in the Corporate Governance Statement which is available on the Group's website at www.gwagroup.com.au under Corporate Governance.

-The objectives and supporting actions are:
+The objectives and supporting actions include:

-1. Increase the percentage of females employed by GWA
+1. Increase the percentage of females employed by GWA with a minimum 30% target for Board composition

-- Ensure the recruitment process and practices continue to comply with equal opportunity principles - Provide recruitment training for managers ensuring a focus on equal opportunity and avoiding 'unconscious bias'
+• Ensure the recruitment process and practices continue to comply with equal opportunity principles.